 The Mets announce that John Franco, the club's all-time leader in saves and games pitched, will be inducted into the team's Hall of Fame.
 The All-Star closer, who has the second longest tenure in franchise history behind Ed Kranepool, compiled 276 saves of his career 424 saves, the most by any left-handed reliever in baseball history, with New York.

-The Nationals announce that William Howard Taft has been named to become the fifth participant in the team's iconic Presidents Race, a Washington, D.C. ballpark tradition since 2006.
+At the Walter E. Washington Convention Center during NatsFest, the Nationals introduce William Howard Taft as the fifth participant in the team's iconic Presidents Race, a Washington, D.C. ballpark tradition since 2006.
 The 27th President of the United States will compete against the Rushmore Four, George, Tom, Abe and Teddy.